yueyu19/yueyu.personal/_projects/trajopt.md

     </div>
 </div>

-One of our recent work, led by Abhinav G. Kamath, has won the 2023 AIAA Guidance, Navigation, and Control Best paper!
+One of our recent work, led by Abhinav G. Kamath, has won the 2023 AIAA Guidance, Navigation, and Control Best paper award!

 <div class="publications">
 <h2>Related publications</h2>